Sterling Airlines

-Sterling Airlines A/S was a low-cost airline with its head office at Copenhagen Airport South in Dragør, Dragør Municipality, Denmark.
-It was created in September 2005 through the merger of two Danish airlines — Sterling European Airlines and Maersk Air — which had been acquired by the Icelandic investment group Fons Eignarhaldsfélag a few months before for MDKK 500.
-Fons was owned by Icelandic business tycoon Palmi Haraldsson.
-One month after the merger, Sterling Airlines was sold to the FL Group for an amount of MDKK 1500.
-In December 2006, Sterling was sold again, this time to Nordic Travel Holding.
-On 6 January 2006, Hannes Þór Smárason, CEO of the FL Group, stated that a merger of EasyJet and Sterling was a possibility.

-At the end of 2005, Sterling Airlines had 1,600 staff and 29 aircraft, making it almost twice as large as Icelandair.
-The company flew to some 40 European destinations, with Copenhagen Airport, Oslo Airport, Gardermoen and Stockholm-Arlanda Airport as primary hubs.
+Sterling Airlines A/S was a low-cost airline with headquarters at Copenhagen Airport South in Dragør, Denmark.
+It was created in September 2005 through the merger of two Danish airlines — Sterling European Airlines and Maersk Air — which had been acquired by the Icelandic investment group Fons Eignarhaldsfélag.
+One month after the merger, the new airline was sold to FL Group.
+At the end of 2005, Sterling Airlines had a staff of 1,600 and 29 aircraft and flew to some 40 European destinations, with Copenhagen Airport, Oslo Airport, Gardermoen and Stockholm-Arlanda Airport as primary hubs.

-On 29 October 2008, Sterling filed for bankruptcy and ceased operations.
-On 4 December 2008, Cimber Air announced that it had purchased Sterling and intended to restore the airline as a separate company, with a gradual expansion throughout Europe.
-The purchase included Sterling's name, website and landing slots, but not aircraft.
-Former Sterling employees were not guaranteed jobs in the resurrected company, although Cimber believed many of them would be offered jobs.
+In December 2006, the air carrier was sold again, this time to Nordic Travel Holding.
+In 2008 Sterling filed for bankruptcy and ceased operations, and fellow air carrier Cimber Air purchased the airline's assets including Sterling's name, website and landing slots, but not the fleet.